 For filmmakers, cinematographers & content creators

 Pick your camera, codec, and runtime.
-We'll tell you exactly how many cards you need — with bitrate numbers pulled straight from the manufacturer's manual.
+I'll tell you exactly how many memory cards you need for the shoot.
+Every bitrate is pulled straight from manufacturer documentation.

 Shoot setup